 Clinical studies have shown that the most common side effects after treatment are:

-• Imbalance of gait disturbance
+• Imbalance or gait disturbance

 • Numbness or tingling